francis-su/todo-react-redux/readme.md

 # blunders / pitfalls

  1. forgot to export component class when defines component
- 2. incorrectly using arrow function result in the `state` being updated unexpectedly, for example
+ 2. incorrectly using arrow function resulted in the `state` being updated unexpectedly, for example
  ```
 	[1,2,3].map(item => item * 2);
  ```